Microsoft Finance Mission

 Microsoft Finance’s mission includes promotion of professional conduct in the practice of financial management worldwide.
-Microsoft’s Chief Executive Officer (CEO), Chief Financial Officer (CFO), Corporate Controller, and other employees of the finance organization hold an important and elevated role in corporate governance in that they are uniquely capable and empowered to ensure that all stakeholders’ interests are appropriately balanced, protected, and preserved.
-This Finance Code of Professional Conduct embodies principles which we are expected to adhere to and advocate.
-These principles of ethical business conduct encompass rules regarding both individual and peer responsibilities, as well as responsibilities to Microsoft employees, the public, and other stakeholders.
-The CEO, CFO, and Finance organization employees are expected to abide by this Code as well as all applicable Microsoft business conduct standards and policies or guidelines in Microsoft’s employee handbook relating to areas covered by the Code.
+Microsoft’s Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Accounting Officer and other employees of the finance organization hold an important and elevated role in corporate governance in that they are uniquely capable and empowered to ensure that all stakeholders’ interests are appropriately balanced, protected and preserved.
+This Finance Code of Professional Conduct embodies principles to which we are expected to adhere and advocate.
+These tenets for ethical business conduct encompass rules regarding both individual and peer responsibilities, as well as responsibilities to Microsoft employees, the public and other stakeholders.
+The CEO, CFO and Finance organization employees are expected to abide by this Code as well as all applicable Microsoft business conduct standards and policies or guidelines in Microsoft’s employee handbook relating to areas covered by this Code.
 Any violations of the Microsoft Finance Code of Professional Conduct may result in disciplinary action, up to and including termination of employment.

-All employees covered by the Finance Code of Professional Conduct will:
+All employees covered by this Finance Code of Professional Conduct will:

 Act with honesty and integrity, avoiding actual or apparent conflicts of interest in their personal and professional relationships.

-Provide stakeholders with information that is accurate, complete, objective, fair, relevant, timely, and understandable, including information in our filings with and other submissions to the U.S. Securities and Exchange Commission and other public bodies.
+Provide stakeholders with information that is accurate, complete, objective, fair, relevant, timely and understandable, including in our filings with and other submissions to the U.S. Securities and Exchange Commission, and other public bodies.

-Comply with rules and regulations of federal, state, provincial, and local governments, and of other appropriate private and public regulatory agencies.
+Comply with rules and regulations of federal, state, provincial and local governments, and other appropriate private and public regulatory agencies.